score-spec/docs/content/en/docs/reference/score-cli/score-humanitec run.md

 ### `--deploy`

-Initiates a new draft deployment.
+Initiates a new delta deployment.

 ### `--env`